This subject is compulsory for all students.

 What will I learn?

 Over the course of three years you will study the fundamentals of Chemistry including atoms and the periodic table, the properties and uses of metals and crude oil and the environment.
 You will also learn about structure and bonding of atoms and molecules, rates of reactions and analytical chemistry.
+Chemistry lessons have a strong focus on group practical work and developing analytical and investigative skills.
+Every lesson will have clearly set objectives so you can review your progress.

 How will I be taught?